syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

   * In `xaasCrd`, you list what your users can configure in their request.
   * In `workerClusterResources`, you list what resources are required for Kratix to fulfil the Promise.
   * In `xaasRequestPipeline`, you list Docker images that will take the user's request and decorate it with configuration that you or the business require.
-* You install the Promise on your platform cluster, where Kratix is installed.
+* You install the Promise on your Platform Cluster, where Kratix is installed.
 * Your user wants an instance of the Promise.
 * Your user submit a Kratix Resource Request that lists what they want and how they want it, and this complies with the `xaasCrd` (more details on this request later).
 * Kratix fires off the request pipeline that you defined in `xaasRequestPipeline` and passes the Resource Request as an input.
 * The pipeline outputs valid Kubernetes documents that say what the user wants and what the business wants for that Promise instance.
-* The worker cluster has what it needs based on the `workerClusterResources` and is ready to create the instance when the request comes through.
+* The Worker Cluster has what it needs based on the `workerClusterResources` and is ready to create the instance when the request comes through.

 ## A Kratix Promise to deliver Jenkins